vgaldi/fw-lab/content/authors/mscaravilli/_index.md

 ["Federico II" University of Naples](http://www.unina.it/en_GB/home), Italy, with a thesis project dealing with the design and optimization of an anti-intrusion microwave sensor based on a parallel-plate waveguide with deformable walls.
-In 2018, he received the Ph.D. degree in Information Technologies for Engineering​from the University of Sannio, Benevento, Italy, defending a thesis on Bloch‐surface‐wave assisted lab‐on‐fiber optrodes, supervised by Profs.
+In 2018, he received the Ph.D. degree in Information Technologies for Engineering​ from the University of Sannio, Benevento, Italy, defending a thesis on Bloch‐surface‐wave assisted lab‐on‐fiber optrodes, supervised by Profs.
 [Vincenzo Galdi](/author/vincenzo-galdi) and Andrea Cusano